wisonye/arch-linux/installation-tutorial-book/src/install-yay-to-enable-aur.md

 # Choose '2', install `cargo` via `rustup` for a small download size!!!
 makepkg -si

+# If you see any error, make sure first update `rust` to the latest version by
+# running the command below then try again
+rustup update

 cd ~/temp && rm -rf paru
 ```